sndrtj/wisestork/README.md

 `wiseguy zscore -I <input.bed.gz> -R <fasta.fa> -O <out.z.bed> -D <dictionary.bed.gz> -B <binsize>`

+### User-supplied bins

+In stead of supplying a bin _size_ for each step, you may also supply a bin _file_.
+This file should be a (preferably sorted) BED file with regions that exist in the input BAM file.
+This option is primarily useful for WES analyses, where the bin file would correspond to a target/bait region file.
+Please do note that contigs must be identical to those in the input BAM file.

+You can supply a bin file using the `-L` flag for any subcommand.
+This will supersede any usage of the `-B` flag.

 ### Creating reference dictionaries

 The above assumes you have already created a reference dictionary.